Last Updated on December 12, 2025 by SampleBoard

 Vertical cladding on the outside has practical benefits in rainy areas.
 The boards line up with how water flows naturally.

-This helps water drain better and keeps moisture from getting inside.
-These practical benefits, plus the striking looks, make vertical designs popular in modern architecture.
+These practical benefits, combined with their striking appearance, make vertical designs popular in modern architecture.

 They work well to create formal, impressive interiors.
 This comes from how we relate to gravity – vertical lines stand against it, creating a sense of power.